sbelharbi/bah-dataset/README.md

 <p align="center"><img src="doc/request-form.png" alt="request form" width="90%"></p>

-To download BAH dataset, please fill in this form which includes siging and uploading the End-User License Agreement (EULA): [*BAH* DATSET REQUEST FORM](https://www.crhscm.ca/redcap/surveys/?s=LDMDDJR3AT9P37JY).
+To download BAH dataset, please fill in this form which includes signing and uploading the End-User License Agreement (EULA): [*BAH* DATASET REQUEST FORM](https://www.crhscm.ca/redcap/surveys/?s=LDMDDJR3AT9P37JY).
 You will receive a link to download *BAH* dataset.

 ## <a name='reqs'> Installation of the environments
 ```bash